parenting

 • Nap when your baby naps.

-• Share nighttime duties with your partner or a trusted caregiver.
+• Share nighttime duties with a partner or caregiver.

 Final Thoughts